Church Conversion Mortgages

 Structural issues

-It’s worth getting in a surveyor who has experience of church conversions to assess the project before you start.
+It’s worth getting a surveyor who has experience in church conversions to assess the project before you start.
 Churches are normally very old buildings, often with additions or extensions from later periods, so age and construction may vary throughout the property.
-If the church has been empty for a significant period of time this may also have compromised the structure.
+If the church has been empty for a significant time, this may also have compromised the structure.

 Planning and insurance costs

-Be sure to budget not just for costs that you could incur during the conversion process, such as planning permissions and specialist surveyors, but also higher costs once you’re living in your home.
-Buildings insurance could well be higher for a non standard construction home and heating costs are likely to be high in a church conversion too.
+Be sure to budget not just for costs that you could incur during the conversion process, such as planning permissions and specialist surveyors, but also for higher costs once you’re living in your home.
+Buildings insurance could well be higher for a non-standard construction home, and heating costs are likely to be high in a church conversion, too.

 Restrictive covenants and right of access

-If your church has a graveyard attached make sure you check what rights relatives have to be able to access the graves, otherwise you may find a lot of strangers suddenly in your garden!
-You may also be restricted as to what changes, if any, you can make to the outside of the church and the facade.
+If your church has a graveyard attached, make sure you check what rights relatives have to access the graves; otherwise, you may suddenly find a lot of strangers in your garden!
+You may also be restricted as to what changes you can make to the outside of the church and the facade.

 Get matched with a broker experienced in church financing

 It’s a good idea to talk to a broker who specialises in church conversion finance before you start the process so that they can advise you on the best option for you and how best to proceed.
-Without a broker you could end up wasting valuable time and money, where an expert could take you straight to the best lenders.
+Without a broker you could waste valuable time and money, where an expert could take you straight to the best lenders.

-Give us a call now on 0808 189 2301 or make a quick online enquiry and we’ll ask you a few questions about your situation and match you with the most relevant broker.
-All of the brokers we work with have been thoroughly vetted so you can get in touch with total confidence.
-Our matching service is free of charge and there’s no obligation, so you’ve got nothing to lose.
+Give us a call now at 0330 818 7026 or make a quick online enquiry, and we’ll ask you a few questions about your situation and match you with the most relevant broker.
+All of the brokers we work with have been thoroughly vetted, so you can get in touch with total confidence.
+Our matching service is free of charge, and there’s no obligation, so you’ve got nothing to lose.

 Ask a quick question